isthatseyi/portable-ai/README.md

 ## Why

 Every portable AI tool is locked to one platform.
 [OffGrid AI](https://www.offgridai.app/) is Windows-only and costs $129-$469.
 Products like [Vision1 Mini](https://vision1.ai/) and [Docket Mini](https://docket.ai/) are hardware-locked to a single OS.
-This project works on Mac *and* Windows from the same drive, and the source code is available.
+This project works on Mac *and* Windows from the same drive.

 ## Features